Coding of billiards in hyperbolic 3-space: Preliminaries

-With the notion of distance on a geometric space, the question of \emph{straight lines} or \emph{geodesics} arises naturally.
+Geodesics are the shortest paths between two points in a Riemannian manifold, and serve as the hyperbolic equivalent of \say{straight lines} in Euclidean space.
 Roughly, these are the locally distance minimising curves of the space.
 For $\mathbb{H}^3$, the geodesics are the euclidean straight lines perpendicular to the $\{z=0\}$ plane and the euclidean semicircles hitting the $\{z=0\}$ plane orthogonally.
 The boundary of $\mathbb{H}^3$ denoted $\partial{\mathbb{H}^3}$ comprises of the plane $\{z=0\}$ and a point at infinity.
 The objects analogous to planes in Euclidean geometry in case of Hyperbolic geometry are called \emph{hyperbolic planes}.
 A hyperbolic plane in $\mathbb{H}^3$ model is either a euclidean plane hitting perpendicularly at the $\{z=0\}$ plane or a euclidean hemisphere with its center lying on $\{z=0\}$ plane.

 For $\mathbb{B}^3$, the geodesics are the euclidean straight lines passing through origin and the portions of euclidean circles lying in $\mathbb{B}^3$ and hitting $\partial{\mathbb{B}^3}$ orthogonally.
 The boundary of $\mathbb{B}^3$ comprises of the euclidean unit sphere centered at the origin.
-A hyperbolic plane in $\mathbb{B}^3$ model is either part of a euclidean plane passing through the origin lying in $\mathbb{B}^3$ or part of a euclidean hemisphere inside $\mathbb{B}^3$ with its center lying on $\partial{\mathbb{B}^3}$.
+A hyperbolic plane in $\mathbb{B}^3$ model is either part of a euclidean plane passing through the origin lying in $\mathbb{B}^3$ or part of a euclidean hemisphere inside $\mathbb{B}^3$ with its center lying on $\partial{\mathbb{B}^3}$.\\

 A \emph{convex} subset \emph{A} of the hyperbolic space is the one for which the closed line segment $l_{xy}$, joining $x$ to $y$ is contained in \emph{A} for each pair of distinct points $x$ and $y$ in \emph{A}.
 All hyperbolic lines, hyperbolic rays, hyperbolic line segments, hyperbolic planes, connected subsets of hyperbolic planes are convex.
 Consider a hyperbolic plane $P$, the complement of $P$ in the hyperbolic space has two connected components, which are the two \emph{open half spheres determined by P}.
 We refer to $P$ as the \emph{boundary plane} for the half spheres it determines.
-Open half spheres and their closures are also convex in hyperbolic space.
+Open half spheres and their closures are also convex in hyperbolic space.\\